JoshAaronLevy/levy-home/docs/02-swiftui-architecture.md

 ### Notification Routing

 Initial native app should not add complex notification deep-link routing.
-If the user taps a notification, opening the app to the Events tab is enough future behavior.
+If the user taps a notification, opening the app to the Activity tab is enough future behavior.
 Highlighting a specific event requires the notification payload to include a stable event ID and the client to fetch/locate it; that is future work.

 ### Notification Decision